51Degrees/documentation/src/examples/customelement/onpremise.md

 }
 ```

-Note that this concrete implementation of `AgeData` sits in the same package as the @aspectengine,
+Note that this concrete implementation of `StarSignData` sits in the same package as the @aspectengine,
-not the `AgeData` interface, as it only needs to be accessible by the @aspectengine.
+not the `StarSignData` interface, as it only needs to be accessible by the @aspectengine.
 @endsnippet
 @startsnippet{php}
 **todo**